13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 Mary is careful to share both before and after photos when she’s posting on social media sites like Instagram.
 Because she’s enthusiastic about hair coloring techniques, Mary mostly builds a brand image revolving around colors on her account.
 She finds it’s important to show her clients’ faces in these pictures, even if they’re wearing a mask, since the work she and her stylists do inspires happiness in their eyes.

-Mary says her salon is sure to email new guests before their appointments with a detailed explanation of Covid-19 protocol.
-Email is perhaps the best format for sharing detailed information because it allows for easy consumption of long-form communication.
+Mary explains that her salon makes sure to email new guests before their appointments with helpful details about what to expect.
+Email is an ideal channel for sharing this type of information because it supports longer, more thorough communication.

-Electronic forms allow salons to gather and store information digitally, saving stylists and front office staff from having to scan forms and save mountains of files.
-A Robert Cromeans Salon now uses a wellness form it downloaded from Weave to screen customers before they ever step into their salons.
-The form has five short questions about the guest’s health, contact with sick family and friends, and recent travel.
+Electronic forms allow salons to gather and store information digitally, saving stylists and front desk staff from time-consuming paperwork and manual filing.
+A Robert Cromeans Salon now uses a digital pre-appointment form from Weave to collect key details from guests before they arrive.
+The form includes a few brief questions about the guest’s background, preferences, and recent activity to help the team prepare for the appointment.

 Advice for hairstylists and salon owners

 Mary has found success over the last 25 years by saying yes to opportunities.
 These opportunities tend to build on each other, and fear proves to be an obstacle for stylists looking to progress in their careers.
-In fact, if opportunities don’t present themselves, Mary encourages ambitious stylists to find their own opportunities.
+If opportunities don’t present themselves, Mary encourages ambitious stylists to find their opportunities.

 Mary also believes that it’s best to search out people to learn from and work with.
 This piece of advice echoes her thoughts on discovering new guests.
 Mentors and peers with experience and common values not only push you to succeed as a stylist, they let you enjoy the ride.